SSLGuard: A Watermarking Scheme for Self-supervised Learning Pre-trained Encoders: Design of Watermarking Scheme

+In summary, we need two thresholds here: $th_v$ and $th_w$. $th_w$ is used to calculate WR, and $th_v$ is a threshold to verify the copyright.
+We set $th_w = 0.5$ and $th_v = 0.5$ by default.
+Note that the $th_w$ can be set to a smaller value as we show in \autoref{section:evaluation} that the WR is 0 for the clean encoders.
 The overview of \SSLGuard is depicted in \autoref{figure:overview}.
-Concretely, we first train a watermarked encoder that contains the information of the verification dataset and secret key.
+Concretely, we first train a watermarked encoder that contains the information of the verification dataset and the secret vector.
 The clean encoder serves as a query-based API to guide the training process.
 The shadow encoder is used to simulate the model stealing process to better preserve the watermark under model stealing attacks.
-The watermarked encoder should keep the utility of the clean encoder while preserving the watermark embedded in it.
-More details will be introduced in the following subsections.
+The watermarked encoder should keep the utility of the clean encoder while preserving the watermark injected in it.